fetchai/docs/pages/framework/uagents/protocols/storage.md

  ctx.storage.get("key")
 ```

-For a practical understanding of the concept of storage, have a look at the [Restaurant Booking Table Demo](booking-table-demo.md) for a demonstration making use of the μAgent's storage to store a table information, otherwise have a look at the example below.
+For a practical understanding of the concept of storage, have a look at the [Restaurant Booking Table Demo](booking-demo.md) tutorial for a demonstration making use of the μAgent's storage to store a table information.
+A simplified example is also provided below.

-### Example
+## Example

 In this example, we illustrate how storage functions are called and how to use them.